 Traditional Office Space

-For financial services, hedge funds and law firms, the classic office layout is usually best.
-Traditional office spaces give employees quiet, private areas to work and handle clients and confidential information, as well as collaborative, shared space.
+For financial services, hedge funds and law firms, the traditional office space layout is usually best.
+Traditional office spaces give employees quiet, private offices or areas to work and handle clients and confidential information, as well as collaborative, shared space.
 Common features of a traditional office include:

 Reception | Boardroom | Bullpen | Private Offices

 Creative Office Space

 Recently, creative office space has become synonymous with open-plan office space, this could be in either traditional or coworking office space.
 Though they can vary drastically in style, decor, and layout, creative office space layouts tend to share a few common traits.